-- The formation of a persistent, elevated, turbulent or superadiabatic sublayer within one of the most stable atmospheric structures on the earth, a basin cold pool, is very surprising.
-We hypothesize that this layer is produced by negative convection or overturning by a source of cooling at the top of the layer. - Another surprising result, not previously documented in other shallow basins, is that the air over the basin sidewalls gradually became warmer (1-5 K) than the air over the basin center at the same altitude during the night.
-Only in a 1-2-m-deep layer adjacent to the ground is the air above the slope colder than the air at the same level over the basin center.
-The relatively warm air over the slopes does not support the continued development of downslope flows, a major link in the slope-flow convergence theory of cold-pool buildup. - Downslope flows played only a minor role in the formation of the cold-air pool.
-The flows over the side-walls became extremely weak (~0.2 m s-1) and shallow (~1 m) within 2 h after sunset, leading to a stagnant basin cold pool that, nonetheless, continued to cool for the rest of the night. - Heat loss from the basin atmosphere on an undisturbed night is at an initial rate that is close to the net rate of longwave loss at the surface, but it decreases with time through the night.
+The formation of a persistent, elevated, turbulent or superadiabatic sub-layer within one of the most stable atmospheric structures on Earth, a basin cold pool, is quite surprising.
+We hypothesize that this layer is produced by negative convection or overturning by a source of cooling at the top of the layer.

+Another surprising result, not previously documented in other shallow basins, is that the air over the basin sidewalls gradually became warmer (1-5 K) than the air over the basin center at the same altitude during the night.
+Only in a 1 to 2-m deep layer adjacent to the ground is the air above the slope colder than the air at the same level over the basin center.
+The relatively warm air over the slopes does not support the continued development of downslope flows, a major link in the slope flow convergence theory of cold pool buildup.

+Downslope flows played only a minor role in the formation of the cold air pool.
+The flows over the sidewalls became extremely weak ($\sim 0.2 \text{ m s}^{-1}$) and shallow ($\sim 1 \text{ m}$) within two hours after sunset, leading to a stagnant basin cold pool that, nonetheless, continued to cool for the rest of the night.

+Heat loss from the basin atmosphere on an undisturbed night is at an initial rate that is close to the net rate of longwave loss at the surface but decreases with time through the night.
 Rates of heat loss from the basin atmosphere were lower on windier nights.

-• During periods of weak synoptic-scale flow, the surrounding terrain minimizes advective interactions between the basin and the ambient environment.
+During periods of weak synoptic-scale flow, the surrounding terrain minimizes advective interactions between the basin and the ambient environment.
 The continued nighttime cooling of the basin atmosphere must be attributed to turbulent sensible heat flux divergence, radiative flux divergence, or a combination of the two.
-Turbulent sensible heat flux was significant on the basin floor during a 1.5-h period around sunset but became zero shortly thereafter as downslope flows (and, hence, turbulence) ceased on the basin sidewalls, suggesting that turbulent sensible heat flux divergence is supplanted by radiative heat flux divergence later in the cold pool.
+Turbulent sensible heat flux, while significant on the basin floor during a 1.5 hour period around sunset, became zero shortly thereafter as downslope flows (and, hence, turbulence) ceased on the basin sidewalls, suggesting that turbulent sensible heat flux divergence is supplanted by radiative heat flux divergence later in the cold pool.

 Further analyses of the experimental data, collection of additional data, and radiative and dynamic model simulations will allow a more detailed diagnosis of the physical processes contributing to the heat and mass budgets of the Peter Sinks.
-We plan to use radiative transfer modeling in future analyses to investigate the relative roles of turbulent sensible heat flux divergence and radiative flux divergence for the heat budget of the Peter Sinks basin.
+We plan to use radiative transfer modeling in future analyses to investigate the relative roles of turbulent sensible heat flux divergence and radiative flux divergence for the heat budget of the Peter Sinks Basin.